Dystopia, Utopia, or … UStopia? From Artificial Intelligence to Abundant Imagination

 Andrew Brooks

-Dr Andrew Brooks is a Lecturer in the School of Arts & Media at UNSW whose work investigates infrastructural inequalities and circulatory struggles, policing and abolition, race and anti-racism.
-He is a co-director of the UNSW Media Futures Hub, a researcher in the UNSW Centre for Criminology, Law and Justice, a founding member of the Infrastructural Inequalities research network, a co-editor of the publishing collective Rosa Press, and an affiliate investigator with the ARC Centre of Excellence for Automated Decision-Making and Society.
-With Astrid Lorange, he is one half of the critical art collective Snack Syndicate.
-Their book of essays on art and politics, Homework, was published by Discipline in 2021.
+Andrew Brooks is a Lecturer in Media and Cultures at UNSW whose work investigates policing and abolition, technology and social movements, race and anti-racism.
+He is a co-director of the UNSW Media Futures Hub, a founding member of the Infrastructural Inequalities research network, a co-editor of the publishing collective Rosa Press, and one half of the critical art collective Snack Syndicate.
+He is the author of Year of the Ox (Cordite Books), Inferno (Rosa), and the co-author of Homework (Discipline).

 Related